 Brief History & Introduction To Traditional Bulgarian Food

-Food is always tied directly to history.
+Learning about Bulgaria before you go and its background is always a good idea, and food is always tied directly to history.
 The city of Plovdiv is not only Bulgaria’s oldest continuously inhabited city, but currently is considered Europe’s oldest city, having been lived in for over 6,000 years.
 So Bulgaria has seen a lot of human history!

 Bulgarian Food is a mix of what grows well locally, especially dairy products and certain herbs and spices we’ll discuss below.
 Also, dishes influenced by Turkey, as Bulgaria was occupied by the Ottoman empire for some 500 years.
 You’ll even find elements in Bulgarian food culture going back to 1,500BC when parts of modern day Bulgaria were ruled by the Thracians, a society well known for making wine.

 In the 20th century, Bulgaria was enveloped by communism, behind the Iron Curtain.
 Though industrialization damaged rural tradition, Bulgarian Food continues to hold onto its past into the 21st century, celebrating their delicious culinary history.

 Some Essential Ingredients That Make Things Taste “Bulgarian”

 The flavor profile of Bulgarian cuisine is produced by frequent use of some very specific local produce.

 The unique spice blends of a country often form the basis of many dishes, representing the country as a whole.
 Some important spices and blends that characterize Bulgarian cuisine include:

 Chubritsa (Summer Savoury) – Probably the most defining herb of Bulgaria, simply because it is rarely used in other countries.
 Chubritsa’s unique herbal character blends well with meats and other dishes.